 Sweet and savory, this Watermelon Salad with Feta and Mint is a light and refreshing side salad that comes together in just minutes.
-It’s perfect for summer picnics and potlucks, or just grilling out at home.
+It’s perfect for summer picnics and potlucks or just grilling out at home.

 An Easy & Healthy Summer Salad

 Then again, when you consider many people add salt to their watermelon, I suppose watermelon and salty feta aren’t too far of a stretch.
-Add in some fresh mint leaves and you have the trifecta of bold, mouthwatering flavors.
+Add in some fresh mint leaves, and you have the trifecta of bold, mouthwatering flavors.

-- Blueberries – Fresh blueberries are best.
+- Blueberries: Fresh ones are the best.